 Struck by inspiration over the holidays, I sewed a summer sundress!
 I bought the fabric at a yard sale a few years ago for less than $5.
 It has that lovely handfeel of an aged poly-cotton blend that I love so much.
 They don’t make ’em like they used to!
-The odd thing about this panel print is that the gradient goes weft to weft instead of most other panel prints I’ve seen that follow the grainline.
+The odd thing about this panel print is that the gradient goes weft to weft.
+Most other panel prints I’ve seen that follow the grainline.
 So, I did the unthinkable and cut the skirt pieces the wrong way.
-I did cut the bodice pieces on the grainline though, and I don’t think its noticeable at all.
-This change had the added benefit of making the hem very easy to sew because the selvedge edge eliminated the need to double-turn!
+I did cut the bodice pieces on the grainline though, and this inconsistency is not noticeable at all.
+This made the hem very easy to sew because the selvedge edge eliminated the need to double-turn!

 I went into my stash for buttons, and found some grey ones that look pretty perfect.
 I didn’t buy anything new to make this dress.
 Sewing from the stash feels good!
 This was my first time sewing my own buttons since I got my machine fixed, it was nice to be back in action on that front.
-Aside from the cutting layout changes, I staystitched the neckline pieces instead of using vilene shields, a usual change I make when sewing Tessuti patterns.
-I love the self bias tape specified in the pattern, it really helps a lightweight fabric look professional.
+Instead of using vilene shields, I staystitched the neckline pieces.
+The self bias tape helps a lightweight fabric look professional.

-I have worn this once in the cold, paired with a turtleneck and a sweater, but I think it will become a staple in the spring.
+I have worn this once in the cold, paired with a turtleneck and a sweater, but it will become a staple in the spring.
 Happy 2020!!

 I was not in the market for more fabric (…groan), but curiosity gets me every time and I always check Blackbird Fabrics’ emails to see whats new.
 Recently they had some “leopard print” deadstock silk, and I pounced on it.